Deciding whether to visit Acapulco vs Puerto Vallarta for a trip?

 In short, the safety of Puerto Vallarta is very minimal compared to the nearest major city Guadalajara.

-By the way, Guadalajara is still 5 hours drive away inland, so there’s no possibility of seeing any of the crime you hear about on the news.
+By the way, Guadalajara is still 5 hours drive away inland, so there’s no possibility of seeing any of the crimes you hear about on the news.

 Millions of people typically visit this part of Mexico every year for the world-famous tequila tours that originate from here.
 Petty crime can be a problem, but for the most part, Puerto Vallarta is very safe.